 Unilateral exit

 Every VTXO includes a pre-signed exit path that lets the owner claim funds on-chain without Ark server cooperation.
+The diagram below shows the transaction structure that makes this possible.

 Unilateral exit diagram